 If your dentist finds a problem that would be detrimental to the success of a dental implant, there are ways to ensure your jaw and mouth are healthy enough.

-For example, if you have periodontitis (gum disease), you will need to undergo dental treatment to improve your oral health before having dental implants.
+For example, if you have periodontitis (gum disease), you must undergo dental treatment to improve your oral health before dental implants.
 This may involve deep cleaning, antibiotics, or surgery.

 Bone Graft:

 Another common issue is insufficient bone density.
 This can be a problem if you have had tooth loss for an extended period of time.
-The jawbone will start to shrink when there are no teeth roots in place.
+The jawbone will shrink when no teeth roots are in place.
 This can make it difficult to place dental implants.

-If you have insufficient bone density, your dentist may recommend a bone graft.
+Your dentist may recommend a bone graft if you have insufficient bone density.
 This is a procedure where the bone is taken from another area of your body and transplanted to the jawbone.
 This will provide a solid foundation for dental implants.

 Tooth Extraction:

 If you have one or more decaying teeth surrounding the dental implant area, your dentist may decide to extract them before proceeding with the dental implant procedure.
-For simple extractions, your dentist will use a local anesthetic, whilst more complicated surgeries might require general anesthesia.
+Your dentist will use a local anesthetic for simple extractions, while more complicated surgeries might require general anesthesia.

 Second Procedure: Placing the Abutment

-Once the implant has fused with the bone, you will need to have a second surgery to place the abutment.
+Once the implant has fused with the bone, you must have a second surgery to place the abutment.
 This is a simple surgery that is done under local anesthesia.

-During this procedure, the gum will be opened up so that the abutment can be placed on top of the implant.
+The gum will be opened during this procedure so the abutment can be placed on top of the implant.
 The gum will then be stitched closed.

 It will take a few weeks for the gum’s bone to heal around the abutment.
 Once healing is complete, you will need to return to the dentist so that they can take an impression of your mouth.

-This impression will be used to create your dental prosthesis (false tooth).
+This impression will create your dental prosthesis (false tooth).
 The false tooth will be attached to the abutment.

 You may experience some swelling and discomfort after the surgery to place the abutment.
 You can take over-the-counter pain medication to help with this.

-It will take a few weeks for the gum to heal around the abutment.
+The gum will take a few weeks to heal around the abutment.
 Once healing is complete, you will need to return to the dentist so that they can take an impression of your mouth.

 Third Procedure: Attaching the Prosthesis